Copyright Helena P. Schrader

 Her current project, Bridge to Tomorrow, is a three-part series on the Russian blockade of Berlin which triggered the most massive airlift in aviation history.
 Although largely forgotten, the Berlin Crisis of 1948-1949 has enormous relevance today.
 Not only has the invasion of Ukraine demonstrated Russia’s revived aggressive ambitions, but many experts warn that China may seek to regain control of Taiwan via a blockade.
 Parallels between the incessant use of disinformation to destroy democratic institutions in the Cold War era and the media tactics of today’s fascists are all too obvious.

-Bridge to Tomorrow conveys the high drama of this crisis where the ideologies and interests of Americans, British, Germans and Russians clashed.
+Bridge to Tomorrow conveys the high drama of this crisis in which the ideologies and interests of Americans, British, Germans and Russians clashed.
 It brings to life the men and women who overcame unprecedented challenges to undertake a humanitarian mission — and succeeded in delivering the most spectacular logistical achievement of the 20th century.
 In the ruins of Hitler's former capital, enemies became friends because of an aviation experiment that no one — not even its originators — thought could succeed.

 The Second World War